Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/vault-door-1.md

 In the `checkPassword` method we see a lot of [charAt](https://www.javatpoint.com/java-string-charat) checks.
 The `&&` is the [logical AND operator](https://www.freecodecamp.org/news/java-operator-and-or-logical-operators/).

 We want to extract the characters and append them in a sorted order.
-We need to use a number of tools to achieve this.
+We need to use a number of commandline tools to achieve this.

 First we `grep` all the lines with charAt
 ```bash